How to improve your child’s ISEB test scores

 2. Cover four ISEB sub-tests:

-• English ISEB pre-test
+• Firstly, English ISEB pre-test.

-• Mathematics ISEB pre-test
+• And then also Mathematics ISEB pre-test.

-• Verbal reasoning ISEB pre-test
+• Plus also, Verbal reasoning ISEB pre-test.

-• Non-verbal reasoning ISEB pre-test
+• And then finally, Non-verbal reasoning ISEB pre-test.

-The above ISEB sub-tests can be taken
+The above ISEB sub-tests can be taken:

-• At the pupils’ current junior/prep school,
+• Secondly, at the pupils’ current junior/prep school,

 Key ISEB pre-tests features